 Does your password have a 1 and an ! ? – Time to change it

 Long gone are the days where cute, easy-to-remember usernames and passwords were safe.
 With 15 billion user records breached only in 2019, chances are your password is in some dark web marketplace available for a few cents.
 If you reuse your password across various accounts, then, rest assured, fraud is in the making.

 Ah, but you add a symbol and various capital letters!
 Let me guess, you capitalized the first letter of your password and put the symbol right at the end?
-Look at a most-used passwords list.
-When a bad actor focuses on your account, they will do a brute-force attack where they try different iterations of what they think could be your password.
+Look at a “most-used passwords” list.
+When a bad actor focuses on your account, they will deploy a brute-force attack where they try different iterations of what they think could be your password.

 The good news is that this is the easiest problem to solve: get a password manager.
 The program will generate random passwords that are long and difficult to guess.
 Be sure to generate a different password for every account you have.
-Do your research, but a few popular programs are LastPass, Keeper Password Manager and Dashlane.
-Some browsers have built-in password lockers, but there’s a catch.
+Do your research, but a few popular programs are LastPass, Keeper Password Manager, and Dashlane.
+Some browsers have built-in password storage, but they have limitations.
 They don’t work when you switch browsers or use someone else’s computer.
 Also, their business is not to protect passwords but to provide an internet browser, so stick to companies that are dedicated to the protection of your passwords.